Austria and the Danube by bike with the family, between Linz and Vienna

 Day 1: Arrival in Linz

 Welcome and pick up your travel documents.
-The rest of the day is at leisure.
-Our suggestion for marvelling with your children: embark on a journey into a unique world on the dragon train through the land of dwarfs.
-The backdrop for this walk is of course the historic and beautiful city of Linz.
+Enjoy the rest of the day at your leisure.
+Our suggestion to amaze with your children: embark on a journey into a unique world on the dragon train through the land of dwarfs.
+The backdrop for this experience is of course the historic and beautiful city of Linz.

 Day 2: From Linz to Mitterkirchen (40 km)